blurrycontour/zuul-gerrit/doc/source/user/config.rst

       A boolean value which indicates whether this job may only be used in pipelines where :attr:`pipeline.post-review` is
       ``true``.
-This is automatically set to ``true`` if this job is defined in a :term:`untrusted-project`.
+This is automatically set to ``true`` if this job is defined in a :term:`config-project`.
 It may be explicitly set to obtain the same behavior for jobs defined in :term:`config projects <config-project>`.
 Once this is set to ``true`` anywhere in the inheritance hierarchy for a job, it